 The eerie similarity to the fact that the coronavirus seems to have no effect whatsoever on children (save for their blithe ability to spread it like a man-whore with his seed and not deal with any of the consequences later) is also present in the premise of The Girl Who Owned A City.
 While “looting” (though she reasons you can’t loot from a place that no longer belongs to anyone) an abandoned house, Lisa’s discovery of a now deceased father’s letter to his son drives home the point with the message, “On the last news broadcast, they said the virus was spreading all over the world.
 It’s the worst plague in history.
 They say that for some strange reason the sickness is not fatal to children under the age of about twelve years.
 No adult can survive the infection.
 As crazy as it sounds, soon there may be no adults left in the world, anywhere.”

 At one time, this thought was post-apocalyptic, so unthinkable it could only exist in genres labeled “sci-fi” or “dystopian,” but now, it feels like a reality more palpable even than the premise of 1984.
 That the book was first published in 1975, during one of the U.S.’ economic nadirs, speaks to the bleak outlook adults of the time had on things, just as they do now.
 But if they thought it was bad then, one would love to see how they might react to the slack-jawed, dull-eyed response to chaos in the present.
-What can undeniably be said for those who came of age in the 70s is that technology (paired with nothing much to do apart from see Jaws and partake of disco) did not make them complacent.
-Forced them to be anything but.
+What can undeniably be said for those who came of age in the 70s is that technology (paired with nothing much to do apart from see Jaws and partake of disco) did not make them complacent or fragile.
+A lack of it forced them to be anything but.
 Somewhat overzealously billed on its dust jacket as, “Not since Lord of the Flies has there been such a powerful story of children forced to survive in a world without adults,” The Girl Who Owned A City might not have been put out in today’s market.
-Because the thing was, most kids growing up in the 70s were faced with harsh realities to begin with, in a way that the youth of now quite simply is not thanks to being more bubble-wrapped (despite being “exposed” to certain “mature themes” on the internet).
+Because the thing was, most kids growing up in the 70s were faced with harsh realities to begin with, in a way that the youth of the present quite simply is not, thanks to being more bubble-wrapped (despite “exposure” to certain “mature themes” on the internet) by their parents.